libremfg/rhize-docs/content/how-to/bpmn/use-jsonata.md

 ### Begin each expression with a `=`

-Note that the previous expression begins with the character for an equals sign, `=`.
+Note that the previous expression begins with the equals sign, `=`.
-This sign instructs Rhize to parse the subsequent data as JSONata (as opposed to raw JSON or some other data structure).
+This character instructs Rhize to parse the subsequent data as JSONata (as opposed to raw JSON or some other data structure).

 ### Access root variable context with `$.`